Top of the page

 Hearing tests may be done:

-If you are wearing hearing aids, you may be asked to remove them for some of the tests.
-You may be asked to shampoo your hair before you have auditory brain stem response (ABR) testing.
+If you wear hearing aids, you may be asked to remove them for some of the tests.

-Auditory brain stem response (ABR) testing detects sensorineural hearing loss.
 In this test, electrodes are placed on your scalp and on each earlobe.
 Clicking noises are then sent through earphones.
 The electrodes monitor your brain's response to the clicking noises and record the response on a graph.
-This test is also called brain stem auditory evoked response (BAER) testing or auditory brain stem evoked potential (ABEP) testing.

 Sound is described in terms of frequency and intensity.
 Your hearing threshold is how loud the sound of a certain frequency must be for you to hear it.